bbisesti/cpt_253_week_2/README.md

 3. **Complete the following tasks**:

-   Please read the above, then
+   Please read the above, then update the "SubmitPassKeyForm.jsx" to give yourself the additional two inputs you'll need (the classCode and passkey React state props).
+Once you have added the fields please copy/paste the passkey in as well as enter your CPT username (i.e. for "Brett Bisesti" I'd enter  "bbisesti") and your class "CPT253"

+   If done correctly when you press the "submit" button you'll see an alert saying you succeeded!
+If not you will see an alert saying "try again"

-4. **Please commit your code to a public GitHub repository**
+5. **Please commit your code to a public GitHub repository**
     - Once you have completed all three tasks in your code please commit your updated python code to a public repository in GitHub!
     - Once you have a public repository link submit that link to the week one assignment in Brightspace!